Jolanrensen/docProcessorGradlePlugin/README.md

         INCLUDE_ARG_DOC_PROCESSOR, // The @arg and @includeArg processor COMMENT_DOC_PROCESSOR, // The @comment processor
-        SAMPLE_DOC_PROCESSOR, // The @sample and @sampleNoComments processor "com.example.plugin.ExampleDocProcessor", // A custom processor, see below )
+        SAMPLE_DOC_PROCESSOR, // The @sample and @sampleNoComments processor

+        "com.example.plugin.ExampleDocProcessor", // A custom processor if you have one, see below )

     // Optional dependencies for this task.
 These dependencies can introduce custom processors.